-Firstly let me assure women everywhere, I don’t think that the good people at Cybex for example (some of whom I know quite well and are women themselves) sit around designing machines in order to enforce a worldwide view on what size and shape a women should be.
+Firstly let me assure women everywhere, I don’t think the good people at Cybex for example (some of whom I know quite well and are women themselves), sit around designing machines in order to enforce a worldwide view on what size and shape a women should be.

 More that they design machines that will improve the function of the people (men and women) who use them.

-In terms of strength gained from using these machines transferring to function I can tell you it absolutely does.
-Many of my clients are runners who have lost the ability to rotate their hips inwards.
-This is due to overload and subsequent weakness in their adductors.
+In terms of strength gained from using these machines transferring to function, I can tell you it absolutely does.
+Some of my clients are runners who have lost the ability to rotate their hips inwards.
+This in part, is due to weakness in their adductors.